omeriko10/engine/README.txt

 -Word Ranking with tf idf.

--Relative document ranking with bm25.
+-Relevant document ranking with bm25.

 And more.